entazis/experience-log/README.md

 - Simplifying the codebase significantly.
 - Employing the round-robin algorithm as the sole method for load balancing.

-Skills: Message Queue · Mqtt · Load Balancing
+**Skills:** Message Queue · MQTT · Load Balancing

-## 2024.04 - 2023.07: Client Code Reduction
+### 2023.04 - 2023.07: Client Code Reduction

 Project Overview: This project aimed to standardize the programming language across all services to enhance efficiency and maintainability.
 Initially, various services were written in plain JavaScript, which led to inconsistent data structures and interfaces.

 Transition to TypeScript: By transitioning all services to TypeScript, the project introduced a more robust development environment that allowed for better design of data structures and interfaces, enabling a form of test-driven development.
 Type definitions were created and shared between the server and client using a common model types npm package, ensuring consistency across different parts of the application.

 Migration to React Native: Given budget constraints, which precluded hiring separate developers for JavaScript, Java (Android), and Swift (iOS), the project explored migrating to React Native.
 This approach aimed to unify the technology stack (server, database, browser, and mobile clients) under TypeScript.
-The proof of concept for React Native demonstrated the potential to speed up development by sharing code across different platforms and reducing the need for a large team of specialized developers.Project Overview: This project aimed to standardize the programming language across all services to enhance efficiency and maintainability.
-Initially, various services were written in plain JavaScript, which led to inconsistent data structures and interfaces.
-Transition to TypeScript: By transitioning all services to TypeScript, the project introduced a more robust development environment that allowed for better design of data structures and interfaces, enabling a form of test-driven development.
-Type definitions were created and shared between the server and client using a common model types npm package, ensuring consistency across different parts of the application.
-Migration to React Native: Given budget constraints, which precluded hiring separate developers for JavaScript, Java (Android), and Swift (iOS), the project explored migrating to React Native.
-This approach aimed to unify the technology stack (server, database, browser, and mobile clients) under TypeScript.
 The proof of concept for React Native demonstrated the potential to speed up development by sharing code across different platforms and reducing the need for a large team of specialized developers.

-Skills: React · npm · JavaScript · TypeScript
+**Skills:** React · npm · JavaScript · TypeScript

-## 2023.01 - 2023.06: Programmable Admin Platform
+### 2023.01 - 2023.06: Programmable Admin Platform

 Project Summary:

 - Admin Client: A thin React client that loads configuration from the server to create the admin editors.
 - Admin Editors: A set of editors to edit data from different databases.
 - Configuration Database: Editor- and nano-service configurations, are stored here.
-- Nano-Services: Each editor creates a new workflow (nano-service) that communicates in real-time with its editor.
+- Nano-services: Each editor creates a new workflow (nano-service) that communicates in real-time with its editor.
 - UI Modifications: Workflow (nano-service) on the backend can modify the UI by sending requests.
 - Actions: A nano-service mechanism called action is running on the React side.
 - Nano-Service Editor: Configurations, workflows, and actions can be created, tested, and debugged here.

-Skills: GitFlow · React · JSON · Syncfusion · Redis · Mqtt · Git · TypeScript · Nanoservices
+**Skills:** React · Redis · MQTT · TypeScript · NestJS

-## 2022.08 - 2023.02: Nano-Service Engine and Editor
+### 2022.08 - 2023.02: Nano-Service Engine and Editor

 Project Overview: The project focuses on improving the workflow development strategy for Beam, a platform designed to enable cooperation between organizations, users, and IoT devices within a B2B2C model.
 Beam aims to provide core services through a chat-based application, leveraging business logic to connect various stakeholders.
 However, there are challenges and critiques around the previous workflow design, primarily concerning its understandability and effectiveness for developers.